-On this date, Mar.
+On Mar.
 18, 1945, in the final game of the 1944-45 season, Maurice ‘Rocket’ Richard of the Montreal Canadiens becomes the first player in NHL history to score 50 goals in one season.

 In honor of that NHL record-setting accomplishment (one of many for The Rocket) we have pulled this great piece from the THW Archives.
 Written by former THW contributor Mike Moore and originally published on Jan.
 9, 2011.